LH5399/LH5399.github.io/_posts/2024-01-11-Second Post.md

 excerpt_separator: <!--more-->
 ---

 Hi this is the second post.
-There wont be too much detail, but i want to keep up with this website and "force" myself to write something to document this learning.
+There wont be too much detail, but i want to keep up with this website and "force" myself to write something to document this learning.<!--more-->
 Today im showcasing one project i did with a university club.

 # Headers